atharva-p/guides/dataStructuesAlgorithms.md

 Say for example we have a method `changeName(String inputName)` and we pass `changeName(name)` to it.

-When you change `name` inside of `changeName` scope, `name` will just point to the object (memory space) of changed version and it stops referencing to the original.
+When you change `inputName` inside of `changeName` scope, `inputName` will just point to a new object (memory space) and it will stop referencing to the old object

 ![PassByValue](./assets/passByValue.png)